Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 Restoration work on Monreale Cathedral began in the mid-1800s and 1900s.

-It also took meticulous research to figure out what the cathedral originally looked like.
-Only then could the building of the structures begin.
+It also took meticulous research to determine what the cathedral initially looked like.
+Only then could the construction of the structures begin.

 The mosaics were restored by top artisans.